fenago/generative-adversarial-networks/chapter_08/Lab_6.md

 filename = ✬generator_model_%03d.h5✬ % (epoch+1)
 g_model.save(filename)

-### 8.7.
-Complete Example of GAN for CIFAR-10

-158

 ```

-8.7

-Complete Example of GAN for CIFAR-10
+## Complete Example of GAN for CIFAR-10

 We now have everything we need to train and evaluate a GAN on the CIFAR-10 photographs of
 small objects dataset.
 The complete example is listed below.